percona/pxb-docs/docs/create-gtid-replica.md

  > START SLAVE;
 ```

+### 8.0.22 or later

 If you are using version 8.0.22 or later, use `START REPLICA` instead
 of `START SLAVE`. `START SLAVE` is deprecated as of that release.
-If you
-are using version 8.0.21 or earlier, use `START SLAVE`.

-If you are using a version 8.0.23 or later, run the following commands:
+Run the following commands:

 ```{.bash data-prompt="#"}
 # Using the mysql shell